sunknudsen/privacy-guides/how-to-configure-self-hosted-vpn-kill-switch-using-pf-firewall-on-macos/README.md

 [![How to configure self-hosted VPN kill switch using PF firewall on macOS - YouTube](how-to-configure-self-hosted-vpn-kill-switch-using-pf-firewall-on-macos.png)](https://www.youtube.com/watch?v=wsYYGrEXWnk "How to configure self-hosted VPN kill switch using PF firewall on macOS - YouTube")

-> Heads up: when following this guide, IKEv2/IPsec VPNs will likely be unresponsive for about 60 seconds at boot and wake.
+> Heads-up: when following this guide, IKEv2/IPsec VPNs will likely be unresponsive for about 60 seconds at boot and wake.
 Not sure what causes this issue.
 Please submit a [PR](https://github.com/sunknudsen/privacy-guides/pulls) if you know how to fix it!

 ## Requirements